 Emergency Dentistry in Brookline, MA

-Emergency dentistry provides prompt care for sudden dental problems that can’t wait, such as severe toothaches, broken or knocked-out teeth, infections, swelling, or lost restorations.
-When you contact our office, we assess your symptoms, prioritize urgency, and arrange same-day or next-available treatment.
-During your visit, we diagnose the cause, relieve pain, and stabilize the issue, often with procedures like fillings, root canal therapy, repairs, or extractions, then plan follow-up care.
+Emergency dentistry provides prompt care for sudden dental problems that can’t wait, including severe toothaches, broken or knocked-out teeth, swelling, infections, or lost restorations.
+During office hours, patients should call our office or schedule online to arrange a same-day emergency appointment whenever possible.
+During your visit, we’ll diagnose the issue, relieve discomfort, and stabilize your oral health with the appropriate treatment and follow-up care.

 01.